facelessuser/backrefs/docs/src/markdown/refs.md

 the formal requirements of POSIX, and also to maintain (as much as possible) compatibility with the POSIX usage in practice.

-To accomdate these POSIX compatible rules, Backrefs defines POSIX property names for all the compatibility properties.
+To accommodate these POSIX compatible rules, Backrefs defines POSIX property names for all the compatibility properties.
-For any that do not have special accomodations, the POSIX property name will act as an alias for the standard Unicode name.
-In all, four properties are specifically affected with POSIX specific accomodations: `Alnum`, `Digit`, `Punct`, and `XDigit`.
+For any that do not have special accommodations, the POSIX property name will act as an alias for the standard Unicode name.
+In all, four properties are specifically affected with POSIX specific accommodations: `Alnum`, `Digit`, `Punct`, and `XDigit`.

 \\p\{name}    | Unicode